BrianMSon/dbexport/README.md

 # dbexport
-Exporting mysql to csv or sql file.
+Export mysql data to csv or sql file.